lobarrel/agentic-vlm-maritime-monitoring/README.md

 environment variable.
 The sidebar also lets you switch the host to a local Ollama instance if needed.

-This opens a browser window with:
-- **Sidebar** for API key, host, target coordinates, date, and search parameters
-- **Image gallery** displaying the fetched Sentinel-2 scenes with metadata
-- **Monitor Agent panel** showing the full analysis and anomaly verdict
-- **Investigation tabs** with step-by-step tool calls, evidence & findings, and a correlation view linking investigation results to the initial anomaly
-- **Download button** to export the structured JSON report

 ### CLI

 ```bash